Call Us Today

 We are required by law to maintain the privacy of protected health information and to provide individuals with notice of our legal duties and privacy practices with respect to protected health information.
 The protected health information (medical information) constitutes information created or received by us that can be used to identify you.
 It contains data about your past, present, or future health or condition, the provision of health care services to you, or the payment for such health care.
 This notice describes how we may use and disclose your protected health information.
 It also describes your rights and our legal obligations with respect to your medical information.
 If you have any questions about this Notice, please contact our Privacy Officer at 909-920-3000.

 Please note that if you qualify for and consent to participate in a clinical research study, the health information collected for that study will be governed by study-specific Authorization pertaining to your health information.
-Pacific Clinical Research Medical Group’s privacy practices described in this notice apply only to the protected health information that is not included in any study record, and that is not otherwise subject to the study-specific authorization.
+Pacific Clinical Research Management Group LLC’s privacy practices described in this notice apply only to the protected health information that is not included in any study record, and that is not otherwise subject to the study-specific authorization.

 USES AND DISCLOSURES OF INFORMATION